Dizbdeedee/mavy/README.md

 ## Keys/Actions

-Default keys are notated as follows [Default:One handed default].
+Default keys are notated as follows [Default|One handed default].

 Some keys have the ability to be prefixed with a specified number before enabling, which can modify their behavior.
 Clear this prefix by using the Reload/Clear prefix button.